Modeling unsteady loads on wind-turbine blade sections from periodic structural oscillations and impinging gusts: Discussion

-The predictive power of the theoretical framework shown in this study suggests that analytical extensions could further improve the applicability of the theory.
-Corrections for viscous effects, in a similar manner as those applied by \citet{taha_viscous_2019} to the Theodorsen function, may yield improved agreement with the data at high forcing amplitudes and frequencies.
-Additionally, second-order effects such as nonzero mean angle of attack and airfoil camber could be accounted for, as done by \citet{goldstein_complete_1976} and \citet{atassi_sears_1984} for the Sears problem.
-The effect of airfoil thickness would also be useful to investigate analytically along the lines of the work of \citet{lysak_prediction_2013}, given the uncertainties in the gust phase encountered in this study.
-These theoretical extensions would further enhance the predictive capabilities of the theoretical framework in practical applications, which typically involve airfoils with non-negligible thickness at high angles of attack.
+The predictive nature of the theoretical framework in this study suggests that similar analytical extensions could further improve the applicability of potential-flow models in wind-energy contexts, which typically involve relatively thick airfoils at high angles of attack.
+Corrections for viscous effects, similar to those formulated by \citet{taha_viscous_2019} to the Theodorsen function, may yield improved agreement with the data at high forcing amplitudes and frequencies.
+The effect of airfoil thickness would also be useful to investigate analytically along the lines of the work of \citet{lysak_prediction_2013}, given the uncertainties in the gust phase noted herein.
+Additionally, higher-order effects, like nonzero mean angle of attack and airfoil camber, could be accounted for, as done by \citet{goldstein_complete_1976} and \citet{atassi_sears_1984} for the Sears problem.
+The same theoretical approach could be extended to model the pitching moment on an oscillating airfoil in a periodic gust disturbance.
+These theoretical extensions would further enhance the predictive capabilities of the theoretical framework for wind-energy applications.